 LEG523: Law of Data Security and Investigations

-New as of Summer 2013: Legal tips on confiscating and interrogating mobile devices.
+*New legal tips on confiscating and interrogating mobile devices.

 New law on privacy, e-discovery, and data security is creating an urgent need for professionals who can bridge the gap between the legal department and the IT department.
 The needed professional training is uniquely available in SANS' LEG523 series of courses, including skills in the analysis and use of contracts, policies, and records management procedures.